infinum/eightshift-libs/src/Readme/README.md

 Built and deployed automatically from the `staging` branch using CI.

-URL: `{project-name.byinfinum.co}`
+URL: `{staging URL}`

 #### Production

-Built automatically from the `master` branch using CI.
+Built automatically from the `main` branch using CI.
 Manually deployed lead developer.

 URL: `{production URL}`